akmalgoldi/akmalgoldi/README.md

 🎓 Informatics student at UIN Sunan Kalijaga, Yogyakarta
 📊 Passionate about **Data Analysis**, **Machine Learning**, and **Artificial Intelligence**
 🔍 Currently learning: SQL, Python (Pandas, NumPy), Data Visualization, and Statistics
-📚 Committed to continuous growth in the data science field

 ---